datadryad/dryad-app/documentation/server_maintenance/status_dashboard.md

 To add a new checker:
 - add a checker to `stash/stash_engine/app/services/stash_engine/status_dashboard/`
 - add an entry to `stash/stash_engine/lib/tasks/status_dashboard.rake`
+- on any server where the checker needs to run, re-seed the database with the list of checkers: `rails status_dashboard:seed`

 To run a checker manually, in the Rails console, both instantiate it and specify its abbreviation: